Gijs Luirink: AZ

 As he made a good impression at Groningen and for the Dutch U-21, AZ acted quickly and signed him.
 He started as a regular, but he appeared in only 16 matches for AZ in the season 06/07 because he picked up some severe injuries that kept him out most of the season.
 Having not made any appearances in the season 07/08 due to injury, Luirink played during the preparation of the following season but lightning struck again for Luirink, and he suffered another heavy knee injury, and during recovery things got worse as he had several setbacks and suffered from thrombosis in his leg.
 Despite all that, he recovered and was ready to return in the squad halfway through the season 08/09.
 Making his official return as a substitute on January twelfth, 2009 in a friendly match against AGOVV.
 Whilst at AZ he won the 2008–09 Eredivisie.

 RKC Waalwijk

 On 14 August 2009 left AZ Alkmaar to play on loan for RKC Waalwijk, his contract ran over one year.

 SC Cambuur

 Due to many injuries Luirink was sent on loan to Cambuur until the end of the season.
 Then his contract will end and he his free to join a new team.

 Sparta Rotterdam

 On 21 June 2011, Luirink moved from AZ to the Eerste Divisie side Sparta Rotterdam, signing a two-year contract.

 FC Volendam

 After he lost prospect of playing in the first eleven, Luirink made a transfer to FC Volendam as a free agent.

 Position

-He is considered as a very talented, tall and strong central defender, first acknowledged by former U-21 coach Foppe de Haan for his strong performances at FC Groningen.
+He is considered as a tall and strong central defender, first acknowledged by former U-21 coach Foppe de Haan for his strong performances at FC Groningen.
 However, he has been haunted by injury for several seasons.
 Preventing him from making his final breakthrough.